What significance does the Corona crisis have for antitrust law? We summarize the most important opportunities and risks.

 4. Merger control

-However, there are important changes in the deadline regime, which should be taken into account when planning transactions, including in the relevant merger control clauses.
+Nevertheless, because of the situation, non-statutory deadlines might be prolonged, which should be taken into consideration when planning transactions, including in the relevant merger control clauses.